Own-Data-Privateer/hoardy-web/tool/README.md

 ## Capture and archive some websites

 See [`Hoardy-Web`'s "Quickstart"](https://oxij.org/software/hoardy-web/tree/master/README.md#quickstart) (also on [GitHub](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/README.md#quickstart)).
 In short:

 - Install `Hoardy-Web`'s extension into your browser.
-- Switch it to `Submit dumps via 'HTTP'` mode and ensure it points to the URL of the above `hoardy-web serve` instance ([like this screenshot of the `P&R` tab shows](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.19.0-pr.png)).
+- Switch it to `Submit dumps via 'HTTP'` mode and ensure it points to the URL of the above `hoardy-web serve` instance ([like this screenshot of the `P&R` tab shows](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.28.0-pr.png)).
 - Browse some websites.

 ## View/replay your archived data interactively over `HTTP`

-You can then navigate to
+You can then use your `hoardy-web serve` instance to browse your archived data:

 - <http://127.0.0.1:3210/web/*/*> to see the list of all available URLs and their versions (visits), or to
 - something like <http://127.0.0.1:3210/web/2/https://archiveofourown.org/works/3733123> to view the latest archived version of that URL, or to